[Tips for architectural photography explained] I took some photos after moving my office

 Individual booths "booth o," "booth n," and "booth d" for online meetings and siestas

-Due to the sudden increase in the number of online meetings, three individual booths have been set up.
+Due to the surge in online meetings, three individual booths have been set up.

 The desk is equipped with a webcam and a ring light